LappleApple/community/committee-steering/governance/sig-governance.md

 The Program Manager is responsible for driving delivery effectiveness—i.e. making sure things get done efficiently, software is shipped, workflows are continuously improved.

 Like the technical lead, this is an *optional* role.

-SIG Release created an official program manager role in summer 2020 in order to accelerate process improvements while SIG Chairs and Tech Leads concentrated on vision and technical implementation.

 - *MUST* receive the same permissions as other SIG leads
 - *MUST* listen and observe the SIG to devise process improvements based on expressed needs